Are you overlooking important terms on your legal contract? Read more

 Career Focus: Criminal Law

 The basic problem, lawyers say, is austerity.
 With the government committed to protect spending on areas like international aid and the NHS, other departments have taken the brunt of cuts.
-The Ministry of Justice’s total spending limit was reduced by 29% between 2010 and 2016, after accounting for inflation, and cuts are due to hit 40% by 2020.
-The police and Crown Prosecution Service have lost around a fifth of their funding -- and criminal legal aid spending has been hacked by one third.
+The Ministry of Justice’s total spending limit was reduced by around 25% between 2011 and 2019-20.
+The police and Crown Prosecution Service have lost around a fifth of their funding - and criminal legal aid spending has been hacked by one third.

 The resulting pressure on criminal lawyers’ incomes means that practitioners combine high-minded protests about the risk of systemic injustice with more personal concerns about their own livelihoods.
 A young criminal barrister from the Young Legal Aid Lawyers group says that “I am unable to afford travel, food and rent... there are days where I have to go without or even walk a bit longer to not pay for the extra bus.
 This is the suffering that those of us at the very junior end are going through.”